mbutler/war-machine-log/docs/rules-audit.md

 **Halfling Saving Throws**: Need to locate in rules

 #### Required Changes:
-1. Implement demihuman saving throw tables with correct progressions
+1. Verify all saving throw tracks against the RC tables for each class.
-2. Add special saving throw bonuses for high-level demihumans
+2. Add special saving throw bonuses for high-level demihumans (optional).
-3. Verify human class saving throw values against official tables
-4. Add level-based saving throw lookups for demihumans
+3. Document how saving throws are intended to be used across modules (Dungeon, Lab, etc.).

 ### THAC0 (To Hit Armor Class 0)
-**Status: Basic Implementation - Human Classes Only**
+**Status: Implemented – Needs Verification**

 #### Issues Found:
-1. **Missing Demihuman THAC0**: No THAC0 tables for demihuman classes
-2. **Attack Ranks System**: Demihumans use "attack ranks" instead of levels beyond their maximum experience level
+1. **Attack Ranks System**: Demihumans in the code use fighter THAC0 progression directly; this approximates RC attack ranks but should be reviewed for XP thresholds and caps.
-3. **Table Verification**: Human THAC0 values need verification against official tables
+2. **Table Verification**: Existing THAC0 values need verification against official tables.

 #### Current Implementation:
-- Human classes have THAC0 progressions (appears mostly correct)
+- THAC0 progression tables exist for Fighter, Cleric, Magic-User, and Thief.
-- Demihuman THAC0 completely missing
+- Demihuman THAC0 is derived using the fighter table via the generator’s `computeThac0` function.

 #### Official Rules - Demihuman Attack Ranks:
 **Dwarf Attack Ranks**: After 12th level, dwarves gain attack ranks every 100,000 XP